HyperGAN/HyperGAN/README.md

 ## Contributing

+Our pivotal board is here: https://www.pivotaltracker.com/n/projects/1886395

 Contributions are welcome and appreciated.
-To help out, just add something you wish existed.
+To help out, just issue a pull request.

 Also, if you create something cool with this let us know!